 Hello, and welcome to my specialized practice, Beach Walk Talk.
 I'm Dr. Robyn Igelman and I am so glad that we found each other.
-I am an addiction psychologist and grief therapist who specializes in treating adolescents and adults in all stages of life, with an emphasis on helping those individuals who are grieving a loss or battling addiction.
+I am an addiction psychologist and grief therapist who specializes in treating adolescents and adults in all stages of life, with an emphasis on helping those individuals who are highly anxious, grieving a loss, or battling addiction.
 In addition to traditional cognitive behavioral therapy, I utilize holistic therapy practices that include mindfulness, meditation, and somatic therapies (such as energy work and physical movement).
 Specifically, my method of walking outside while talking is well-suited to enhancing your overall therapy results.
 I am thrilled you found your way to me today so you can find the peace you have been searching for and get back to feeling like yourself again.

 Who I work best with

 My clients may not be sure what they need or how to heal but they know they need help.
-They see the benefit of seeking professional assistance in their quest for recovery from addiction or in healing from a loss or traumatic life events.
+They see the benefit of seeking professional assistance in their quest for recovery from addiction or in healing from a loss or other traumatic life events.
 My clients are open to working collaboratively with me on a regular basis; they are wiling to try various therapeutic strategies both in and out of session in order to be active participants in their healing process.
 After only a few sessions, most of my clients find that they are benefitting from therapy and are highly motivated to continue our work together.